ICarryTheDustOfAJourney/Autosave-Render/readme.md

 Shift your base-directory into the new sub-directory once you think you achieved significant progress with that render.
 This transforms the otherwise linear folder structure into a tree, having elaborated versions in its branches.

-Optionally rename the parent folder with a speaking name for better orientation when browsing the filesystem lateron.
+Optionally rename the parent folder with a speaking name for better orientation when browsing the filesystem later on.
 The latest and/or best version should then be in the latest & deepest leaf folder.

 ...unless you give up an idea too soon.